Yuto Horigome still in disbelief a day after winning Olympic skateboarding gold

 The immediate effect of the skater winning the gold medal was seen in the fact that the Mount Fuji-motif shirt he wore during the competition Sunday was completely sold out on Nike’s online store as of Monday morning.

 “I like the shirt a lot myself,” he said.
 “I saw the design about a year ago.
-And I decided to compete putting it on and was happy that I was able to win.
-It was a Japan-esque design with Mount.
-Fuji and I’d decided to wear it because the Olympics would be held in my home, Tokyo.”
+And I decided to compete while wearing it and was happy that I was able to win.
+It was a Japan-esque design with Mount Fuji and I’d decided to wear it because the Olympics would be held in my home of Tokyo.”

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.